filecoin-project/filecoin-docs/docs/reference/README.md

 - [Textile Buckets](https://docs.filecoin.io/build/textile-buckets/) - simplified cloud bucket store on IPFS with archive to Filecoin option using Powergate under the hood, hosted by Textile
 - [Slate.host API](https://github.com/filecoin-project/slate/#developer-api) - [Slate.host](https://slate.host) has a Developer API that allows you upload files with an account
 - [Space SDK from Fleek](https://fleek.co/space-sdk/) - JS library backed by Fleek's hosted services using IPFS, Textile, Filecoin, Ethereum, etc.
+- [NFT.storage](https://nft.storage/) - beta service from Protocol Labs for storing off-chain NFT data on IPFS and Filecoin
 - [**Powergate**](https://docs.textile.io/powergate/) - **_recommended_** - infrastructure tool that leverages running an IPFS node alongside a Filecoin node using IPFS for hot storage and retrieval, plus storage deal helpers and other convenience features for app developers

 ### Data prep tools